MasterX1582/bitcoin-becoin/doc/init.md

 Copy becoind.init to /etc/init.d/becoind.
 Test by running `service becoind start`.

-Using this script, you can adjust the path and flags to the becoind program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/becoind.
+Using this script, you can adjust the path and flags to the becoind program by setting the BECOIND and FLAGS environment variables in the file /etc/sysconfig/becoind.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn